mikeyny/blog/_posts/2016-09-02-having-fun-with-markov-chains.md

 Open up your terminal and navigate to the project directory and input the following commands

 ```
+heroku login             # login to your heroku account via the terminal

-git init                  #creates a git repository in your current working directory
+git init                  # creates a git repository in your current working directory

 heroku git:remote -a <myappname>     # links your git repo to the heroku app

 git add .                 # adds all files in the folder to our git repository

-git commit -am "first commit"   #commits all the files added to our git repository
+git commit -am "first commit"   # commits all the files added to our git repository

-git push heroku master          #pushes our code to heroku
+git push heroku master          # pushes our code to heroku

 ```